sprucemister/First-Words/README.md

 Awesome, `Word_cleaned` will be a lot better to get `SyllableCount` from.

-Let’s do that; and if anything turns up to be 0, we’ll set it to 1.
+Now let’s fix the words that showed up as 0 syllables

+If anything turns up to be 0, we’ll set it to 1.
 That’ll give us the correct result for things like `[phone] died` above.

 ``` r
 df_syllable<-df_syllable%>%